 From CHASM Open Studios at CLAY, taken by Sophie Okonkwo

-Jo also makes work with other people, and has collaborated/performed with Louise Orwin, Daniel Oliver, Alicia Jane Turner, Owen Parry and femme feral, among others.
+Jo also makes work with other people, and has collaborated/performed with Nicol Parkinson, Louise Orwin, Daniel Oliver, AJ Turner, Owen Parry and femme feral, among others.

 They have an MA in Performance and a BA in English and Drama, both from Queen Mary University of London.